-Music publishers help “work your catalogue”.
-Firstly, this means doing things like pitching song you write for other artists to perform.
-Secondly, pitching your music for for sync placement opportunities.
+Music publishers help “work your catalog”.
+Firstly, this means doing things like pitching a song you write for other artists to perform and, secondly, pitching your music for sync placement opportunities.

 Traditionally, publishers would work with composers and songwriters.
 But now, recording artists and producers are also frequently on a music publisher’s roster.
 This means that a publisher can always be ready to create work to a brief from:

-There are some pretty easy steps you can take to act as your own music publisher in the most basic form.
+If you want to publish your own music, there are some steps you can take to act as your own music publisher in the most basic form.